Mtillmann/color-helper-extension/readme.md

 2. Press `space` to take a screenshot of the current viewport
 3. Hover over the pixels to see the color name and shade

+### Analyze a DOM Element

+1. Click the extension icon or press `ALT + C` (`⌥ + C` on macOS)
+2. Press `D` to enter DOM mode, then select the element you want to analyze
+3. Hover over the pixels to see the color name and shade

 ### Show the options page

 Chromium: Right click the extension icon and select `Options`